 4) Select all the startup items one by one and select Disable.

 5) Restart your PC and launch your World of Warcraft again to test the issue.

 If you can play World of Warcraft again, congrats!
-To find out the problematic applications or services, you can resatart your computer and enable them one by one in System Configuration again.
+To find out the problematic applications or services, you can restart your computer and enable them one by one in System Configuration again.

 Fix 8: Run System File Checker

 Make sure that you have the latest Windows update installed.
-Double check, triple check.
-If World of Warcraft still won’t launch, you can run Windows’ repair tool to check for any corrupted files.
+Double-check, triple-check.
+If World of Warcraft still won’t launch, you can run the Windows repair tool to check for any corrupted files.

-1) Press Windows key and R at the same time to open the Run box.
+1) Press the Windows key and R key at the same time to open the Run box.